Advisory board

 Annemarie Weyl Carr, University Distinguished Professor Emerita of Art History at Southern Methodist University, has devoted her career to the history of the icon, questions of cultural interchange in the eastern Mediterranean Levant in the era of the Crusades, above all on the island of Cyprus, and on women artists in the Middle Ages.
 Her numerous publications include A Masterpiece of Byzantine Art Recovered: The Thirteenth-Century Murals of Lysi, Cyprus, Cyprus and the Devotional Arts of Byzantium in the Era of the Crusades, Asinou Across Time: Studies in the Archiecture and Murals of the Panagia Phorbiotissa, Cyprus (ed. with Andreas Nicolaides).

-Dr Carr has participated in our Institute’s symposia since its founding, and has a chapter entitled “Sacred Art: A View from the Visual Arts” in our forthcoming volume Rethinking Sacred Arts.
+Dr Carr has participated in our Institute’s symposia since its founding, and is author of “Sacred Art: A View from the Visual Arts,” the lead essay in our volume Rethinking Sacred Arts.